lpurificacao/Python_setup/README.md

 ${\large{\textsf{\textcolor{#0A1589}{How to use it?}}}}$

 Just copy the script and run it from your shell or IDE.
+You will be prompted to name your project and app.

 That's it.

 ${\large{\textsf{\textcolor{#0A1589}{What does it do?}}}}$